awsdocs/amazon-transcribe-developer-guide/doc_source/API_streaming_Item.md

 ## Contents<a name="API_streaming_Item_Contents"></a>

  **Confidence**   <a name="transcribe-Type-streaming_Item-Confidence"></a>
- a numeric score between 0\-1\.0 representing the confidence of the model in correct identification for each word\.
+The score indicating how confident Amazon Transcribe is in determining the correct item\.
 Type: Double
 Required: No